kubeflow/website/content/en/docs/components/katib/hyperparameter.md

 Events:              <none>
 ```

-When the last value in `Status.Conditions.Type` is `Succeeded`, the experiment
+When the last value in `status.conditions.type` is `Succeeded`, the experiment
 is complete.
+You can see information about the best trial in `status.currentOptimalTrial`.

+- `.currentOptimalTrial.bestTrialName` is the trial name.

+- `.currentOptimalTrial.observation.metrics` is the `max`, `min` and `latest` recorded values for objective
+  and additional metrics.

+- `.currentOptimalTrial.parameterAssignments` is the corresponding hyperparameter set.

+As well, `status` shows experiment's trials with the current statuses.

 <a id="view-ui"></a>
 View the results of the experiment in the Katib UI: